Ugurmustafa97/feeding-assistant-robot-v2/README.md

 This feeding assistant robot system cost nearly 4000 Turkish Liras which is nearly equal to 550 U.S. dollars.
 Which makes the system much more affordable when it is compared with [Obi](https://meetobi.com/) or [Meal Buddy](https://www.performancehealth.com/meal-buddy-systems).
 So, anyone who has access to a 3D printer could build his/her own feeding assistant robot with the materials we provided in this repository.

+You can see our final presentation video in the [link](https://drive.google.com/file/d/1_o9GWws5KZIWe20QwrpMOW1slrLHICfI/view?usp=sharing).
+In the presentation, you can find all the mathematical, technical details and see a working demonstration of the system.

 ## FUTURE WORKS
 - We want to write the whole code again by using C++ and ROS and give a ROS package for the project.
 - Also, we want to rewrite it in a Github repo to make it more trackable.